-How to move your website from Wix or Squarespace to WordPress without losing your SEO
+How to switch website platforms without losing your SEO

-Yes, if you keep your web addresses and set up redirects.
-Most ranking loss during a move comes from changed or broken URLs, not from WordPress itself.
+Yes, if you keep your domain and set up redirects.
+Most ranking loss during a move comes from changed or broken web addresses, not from the new platform itself.
 By mapping each old address to its new one with a 301 redirect, you carry your SEO across.
-WordPress is open source and free, and W3Techs detected it on about 43 percent of all websites in 2026.
+Many people move to WordPress, but the method here works for any new platform, including a website you build with an AI builder.

 Quick answer

-- Most ranking loss in a platform move comes from changed URLs, not from WordPress.
+• Most ranking loss in a platform move comes from changed URLs, not from the new platform.

-Can you move to WordPress without losing your SEO
+Can you switch platforms without losing your SEO

 Yes, and the key is protecting your web addresses.
 Search rankings are attached to specific URLs, so a move only hurts when those addresses change and nothing tells Google where the pages went.
 If you keep your domain and redirect each old address to its new one, the ranking value follows.
-WordPress also gives you full control of the on-page details that affect SEO, which is part of why so many businesses move to it after outgrowing a builder.
+The method is the same no matter what you move to, whether that is WordPress or a website you build another way.

 Why websites lose rankings when they change platforms